MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-manage-expenses-reports-and-receipts.md

 1. Select the **+** button.
 1. The camera app opens so you can:
    * **Take a photo** of a receipt to capture it.
-   * **Select existing** reciept that's already captured.
+   * **Select existing** receipt that's already captured.
    * **Select from device** to upload a receipt from your mobile device.
 1. Preview the receipt and select **Done**.
 You can select the **Retake** button if you would like to retake the picture.
 1. On the **New Expense** page, information such as **Date**, **Amount**, **Merchant name** are populated using OCR.
 1. From the list of expense categories, select the expense category.
 You can filter the categories by typing expense category name.
 1. Enter the transaction date of the expense.
 1. Optional:
-   * Enter the merchant for the expense if it's not populated by OCR or if you would like to change the populated value.
+   * Enter the merchant for the expense if it isn't populated by OCR or if you would like to change the populated value.
-   * Enter the amount of the expense if it's not populated by OCR or if you would like to change the amount.
+   * Enter the amount of the expense if it isn't populated by OCR or if you would like to change the amount.
 1. Select the currency of the expense.
 1. Select  **Done**.